ifechiglory/ifechiglory/README.md

 🚀 **Software Engineer | Frontend Developer | Tech Educator**

-I’m a frontend engineer passionate about building **clean, user-friendly web experiences**.
+I’m a frontend developer passionate about building **clean, user-friendly web experiences**.
 When I’m not coding, I’m teaching others how to craft beautiful and functional interfaces with **HTML, CSS, JavaScript, and React**.

 ---